Abortion

 1. First trimester

 Since abortions at this early stage are extremely safe, the state has no compelling interest to regulate beyond its normal interest in protecting health.
-Because of the nature of the fetus at this early stage, the State's interest in protecting potential life is also very minimal.
+Because of the nature of the fetus at this early stage, the State's interest in protecting potential life is also minimal.
 Consequently, these other interests are not sufficiently strong to interfere in the privacy and liberty of the woman.

 2. Second trimester